quattor/configuration-modules-core/ncm-ceph/README.md

 * There is not yet a controlled restart of the daemons if changes are commited that requires daemon restart
 * ceph-deploy removal osd command is not yet implemented (by ceph-deploy itself)
 * If some host of the defined cluster is down, the whole component is unable to run.
-* Default pg-num not respected by ceph-deploy.
-Pools still need manual intervention at that point.
+* Default pg-num and pgp-num not respected by ceph-deploy.
+Pools still need manual intervention at that point:

+  `ceph osd pool set {pool-name} pg_num {pg_num}`

+  `ceph osd pool set {pool-name} pgp_num {pg_num}`
 * Scalabilty issues: at this point the ssh connections are per osd instead of per host.
+* Ceph-disk is not enforced.
+You have to make sure that the filesystems are created with recommended tuning (see examples)

 # Future features

 * Finer configuration control (Per-osd/host base)
 * Pool support
 * Firefly support?
+* Wildcard support in version numbers